ModUDuke/Causal-Inference-Introduction/chapter3.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:796f46ec84
 ## Homerun Ad Campaign IV - Assessing confounders
-Now that we have the data merged, let's see if the treatment effect of the Hammer's ad campaign could have been confounded by the temperature or rank of the team:
+Now that we have the data merged, let's see if the treatment effect of the Hammer's ad campaign could have been confounded by the  temperature, the quality of stadium food (on a scale of 1-10), or the rank of the team:

 *** =instructions
 - 1) Find the correlation between `attended` and `temp` in dataframe `Baseball`
+- 2) Find the correlation between `attended` and `food` in dataframe `Baseball`
-- 2) Find the correlation between `attended` and `ranking` in dataframe `Baseball`
+- 3) Find the correlation between `attended` and `ranking` in dataframe `Baseball`

 *** =pre_exercise_code
 ```{r}